graalvm/graalvm-demos/spring-native-image/README-Cloud-Shell.md

 ## What is Cloud Shell?

 [Cloud Shell](https://www.oracle.com/devops/cloud-shell/) is a free-to-use browser-based terminal accessible from the Oracle Cloud Console.
-It provides access to a Linux shell with preinstalled developer tools and a pre-authenticated OCI CLI.
+It provides access to a Linux shell with preinstalled developer tools and a preauthenticated OCI CLI.
 You can use the shell to interact with OCI resources, follow labs and tutorials, and quickly run utility commands.

 GraalVM Enterprise JDK 17 and Native Image are preinstalled in Cloud Shell, so you don’t have to install and configure a development machine to get started.